Last Updated on

 Yes.
 Keep an eye on the suet you offer to be sure it stays fresh.
 Raw suet can go rancid fairly quickly in high temperatures.
 You can try putting your suet feeders in the shade to keep them a little cooler, but rendered “no-melt” or “year round” suet is a better choice in warm weather.

 Mold can also grow on exposed suet surfaces even on year-round varieties.
 In my experience, this happens more in wet weather especially in more open suet feeders.
 Covered feeders that protect suet from rain seem to slow this down.
+Check the suet in your feeders periodically to make sure it is still mold-free.

 Why Buy Commercial Suet?

-There are recipes online for making your own suet and I’m not knocking them.
+There are recipes online for making your own suet and I’m not at all knocking them.
 People who make it often say that birds prefer it.
 So more power to them.
 But I personally find commercial suet cakes to be very easy to use, less trouble and the birds seem happy with them so I haven’t made my own.

 More Questions About Suet?